flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 ...
 ```
+💻 The code tree structure that I provided follows the principles of a software architectural pattern known as the "Package by Feature" or "Package by Component" pattern.
+This pattern is commonly used in Object-Oriented Programming (OOP) and is particularly prevalent in frameworks and libraries that promote a modular and component-based approach to application development.

 💻 SUBJECT FOR CHANGES....
 Missing class for now is -- `BankAccount` (Required: Priority! ) and `AccountManager` (Required: Priority! )

 I think those two Class is part of Runnable interface Synchronization and Threads topic lesson (not sure on this need to research and dirty hands-on programming)